 With no written language, the Hmong people create intricate patterns on batik textiles, and use them as story-telling devices.
-Batik, this wax-resist dyeing technique, has been passed down by the Hmong for generations.
+Batik, a wax-resist dyeing technique, has been passed down by the Hmong for generations.

 On a piece of washed and beaten fabric, skillful Hmong artisans draw intricate patterns with a pencil.
 Afterwards, they apply hot wax on the patterns to form a dye-resist using a tool called canting, which is made of a bamboo handle with a copper pipe spout.
 After soaking the fabric in natural indigo and removing the wax, the dyed areas turn deep blue while the waxed areas remain in their original color, displaying a beautiful, patterned contrast.

 The motifs and patterns are usually inspired by the natural environment, and the fabric of choice is traditionally hemp, a crop with minimal environmental impact.
 Hemp can be grown and processed without chemical treatments, but gives three times as much raw fiber as cotton.
 The end result is a strong and durable fabric with qualities similar to linen, widely used by the Hmong for skirts, jackets, aprons, and baby carriers.